 ASC and MDATP integration

-For Azure Security Center to integrate with Microsoft Defender ATP, you need to make sure that:
+For Azure Security Center to integrate with Microsoft Defender for Endpoint, you need to make sure that:

 - For Azure VMs, you need the standard tier enabled on the subscription level as shown below.

 - For Non-Azure VMs (on-premises / other clouds), you need to enable the standard tier at the workspace level only as shown below.